loveisfoss/building_begonia_eos/README.md

 ```

 # ToDo
-1. Find a way to include https://gitlab.com/the-muppets/proprietary_vendor_xiaomi/-/tree/lineage-17.1 in the "local_manifest.xml".
+* Find a way to include https://gitlab.com/the-muppets/proprietary_vendor_xiaomi/-/tree/lineage-17.1 in the "local_manifest.xml".
-2. Make it clear with PATH restrictions.